Puzzor/puzzor.github.io/_posts/2019-09-01-Linksys Velop Authentication bypass.md

 {"resetCode":"84667","adminPassword":"test1234"}
 ~~~
+By sending this request to the router, we can successfully change the administration password to **test1234**

 ### Timeline

-We reported the bug to the vendor in Feb,2019 and they finally released a patch in August:
+We reported the bug to the vendor in Feb,2019 and they released a patch in August:

 ~~~text
 25 Feb 2019 03:07:55 UTC: We submitted the problem to vendor